-Pollution Prevention and Control (England and Wales) Regulations 2000 (as amended)
+The Environmental Permitting (England & Wales) Regulations 2010 (as amended)

-- (d) The driver and the nominated person shall inspect the delivery lines and check them for signs of damage or wear, the driver shall connect the delivery lines and the driver and the nominated person shall check the connections are properly made. - (e) Only after conditions (a) to (d) have been complied with shall delivery commence. - (f) Where any alarm sounds, or the level indicator on the tank suggests the tank is full, delivery shall cease immediately. - 5.1 The operator shall: - Carry out a survey of the installation and identify any plant or equipment likely to give rise to noise.
-The survey shall specifically identify plant or equipment capable of being heard at the installation boundary. - Annually review the noise survey of the installation such that any changes to the plant or equipment noted in Table 2 (above) are identified and the survey updated appropriately. - Construct a noise management plan based on the survey which shall include the following: - A statement of policy with regard to dealing with complaints - A documented complaint procedure for the investigation, analysis, determination, and solution to noise problems - Details of routine maintenance undertaken in particular to deal with noise issues - Construct a register of complaints regarding noise emissions from the installation
+- Annually review the noise survey of the installation such that any changes to the plant or equipment noted in Table 2 (above) are identified and the survey updated appropriately. - Construct a noise management plan based on the survey which shall include the following: - A statement of policy with regard to dealing with complaints - A documented complaint procedure for the investigation, analysis, determination, and solution to noise problems - Details of routine maintenance undertaken in particular to deal with noise issues - Construct a register of complaints regarding noise emissions from the installation

-The operator shall provide the above information by 1st June 2005 and thereafter shall update the information upon written request from the regulator.
+The operator shall provide the above information upon written request from the regulator.
 All documentation required to be produced by this condition shall be retained in the log book required to be kept in accordance with condition 9.5.